 About William F. Regine, MD, FACR, FACROToggle accordion item

-Dr. Regine is the Isadore and Fannie Schneider Foxman Chairman and Professor of radiation oncology at the University of Maryland, ranked top five in the country by the National Institutes of Health (NIH).
+He is the Isadore and Fannie Schneider Foxman Chairman and Professor of Radiation Oncology at the University of Maryland, ranked top five in the country by the National Institutes of Health (NIH).

-A graduate of the State University Health and Science School of Medicine in Syracuse, New York, Dr. Regine obtained his training at Thomas Jefferson University Hospital in Philadelphia.
-He also completed a Radiation Oncology Fellowship in gastrointestinal and head and neck malignancies at Thomas Jefferson University, which included training at the University of Florida.
+A graduate of the State University Health and Science School of Medicine in Syracuse NY, Dr. Regine obtained his training at Thomas Jefferson University Hospital in Philadelphia where he also completed a radiation oncology fellowship in Gastrointestinal and head and neck malignancies (inclusive of training at the University of Florida).

 UM Upper Chesapeake Health

 UM Baltimore Washington Medical Center

 Member of UM Faculty Physicians, Inc.